ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   address are required to register the domain, Cloudflare will redact almost all of this information so that your domain name will not be publicly associated with your phone number, address, etc.
-  - You can read about redaction [here](https://developers.cloudflare.com/registrar/account-options/whois-redaction/), and you can see an example of what the publicly available data looks like after registration by searching for my domain, [ldmitch.dev](https://ldmitch.dev), in [Cloudflare's RDAP portal](https://rdap.cloudflare.com).
+  - You can read about the redaction [here](https://developers.cloudflare.com/registrar/account-options/whois-redaction/), and you can see an example of what the publicly available data looks like after registration by searching for my domain, [ldmitch.dev](https://ldmitch.dev), in [Cloudflare's RDAP portal](https://rdap.cloudflare.com).
 Notice that even